-The day-to-day obligation of Audit Authorities in this and next programming period is to conduct audit on operations, audit on projects, audit on payment claims.
+The day-to-day obligation of Audit Authorities is to conduct audit on operations, audit on projects, audit on payment claims.
 This can cause difficulties, such as choosing the right sampling method, handling of error rates, ex-ante checks of Simplified Cost Options and audit of State aid and public procurement.
 Audit Authorities also have to meet the requirements and assessment criteria in system audits and audit of accounts.

 Irregularities and fraud at any stage of these processes can lead to repayments and financial corrections.
 To avoid these financial losses, national authorities have to implement stronger financial controls and carry out the respective verifications and audits very carefully.

-The 3-day Interactive Online Course focuses on the following topics:
+The 3-day Interactive Hybrid Course focuses on the following topics:

 - Financial management and control system of EU Funds 2014-2020 versus 2021-2027